rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 As a rule of thumb, code in a method should work on the same level of abstraction

-5.8.1 Step 1: Identify code fragment to extract

-5.8.2 Step 2: Create empty method and copy code

-5.8.3 Step 3: Identify undeclared variables that must be arguments

-5.8.4 Step 4: Identify variables that are still used in old method

-All variables of this kind must be returned from the new method

-5.8.5 Step 5: Call new method from original method

-5.8.6 Risky Extract Method Checklist
+Risky Extract Method Checklist

-Arrays are not passed by reference,
+- Arrays are not passed by reference,

-Side effects to instance variables

-check this more carefully when your extracted method is called in a loop.
+- Side effects to instance variables: check this more carefully when your extracted method is called in a loop

-Variables that are declared before and used after the extracted method
+- Variables that are declared before and used after the extracted method

-5.8.7 Fin

-5.9 How to Perform Extract Service Refactoring

 #### 5.9 How to Perform Extract Service Refactoring When You Don't Have Tests

 The primary risk of failure is the temptation to do too many steps at the same time, delaying the re-execution and verification that the code still works

-5.9.1 Step 1: Create Class and Copy Method
+**Step 1**: Create Class and Copy Method

-5.9.2 Step 2: Fix Visibility, Namespace, Use and Autoloading
+**Step 2**: Fix Visibility, Namespace, Use and Autoloading

-5.9.3 Step 3: Check for Instance Variable Usage
+**Step 3**: Check for Instance Variable Usage

-instance variable that is only used in the extracted method itself.

-Then you can copy (don't delete it just yet) the variable to the new service.
+Instance variable that is only used in the extracted method itself.
+You can copy (don't delete it just yet) the variable to the new service.

-instance variable is another object that is injected into the originals class constructor or with setter injection.
+Instance variable is another object that is injected into the originals class constructor or with setter injection.
 Copy

-instance variable is used for state that is only read in the new class.

-pass it as a new argument
+Instance variable is used for state that is only read in the new class.
+Pass it as a new argument

-instance variable is used for state that is read, changed or both in the new class.

-pass it to a setter

-retrieve it back with a getter
+Instance variable is used for state that is read, changed or both in the new class.
+Pass it to a setter.
+Retrieve it back with a getter

 Don't be discouraged if the first attempts lead to nothing or weird APIs, remember that refactoring is a constant process and intermediate steps may actually make the code worse.

-5.9.4 Step 4: Use New Class Inline
+**Step 4**: Use New Class Inline

-5.9.5 Step 5: Inline Method
+**Step 5**: Inline Method

-5.9.6 Step 6: Move Instantiation into Constructor or Setter
+**Step 6**: Move Instantiation into Constructor or Setter

-5.9.7 Step 7: Cleanup Dependency Injection
+**Step 7**: Cleanup Dependency Injection

-5.9.8 Fin

 #### 5.10 How You Can Successfully Ship New Code in a Legacy Codebase

-good strategy for this kind of change is called "Branch By Abstraction".
+Good strategy for this kind of change is called "Branch By Abstraction".

-introduce an abstraction in your code-base and implement the branching part by selecting different implementations of this abstraction at runtime.
+Introduce an abstraction in your code-base and implement the branching part by selecting different implementations of this abstraction at runtime.

-5.10.1 Example 1: Replacing the Backend in a CMS

-5.10.2 Example 2: Rewriting a submodule without changing public API

-We built a new mail parser from scratch with a nice new API.

-The code was feature flagged to our new customer first:

-5.10.3 Example 3: Github reimplements Merge button

-They refactored the old code into a dedicated method and then wrote new code with the same method signature.

-5.10.4 The Process

-We have several "Clients" (classes, functions) which use and probably implement an implicitly defined concept like in one of the examples above.

-5.10.4.1 Step 1: Refactoring The First Client
+**Step 1**: Refactoring The First Client

 We create a new API for this.
 While moving the old code we also create an abstraction

-5.10.4.2 Step 2: Iterate Across Clients
+**Step 2**: Iterate Across Clients

 You will have to adapt the Facade and the abstraction during this process.

-5.10.4.3 Step 3: Finish The Clients
+**Step 3**: Finish The Clients

 If the code is working well enough and we do not have to change it often it is valid to just keep it there and ignore

-5.10.4.4 Step 4: Starting a new Implementation

-5.10.4.4 Step 4: Starting a new Implementation
+**Step 4**: Starting a new Implementation

-por ahora. lo que tenemos es solo la fachada. nada de una nueva imple.entacion
+Por ahora, lo que tenemos es solo la fachada, nada de una nueva implementacion

-5.10.4.4 Step 4: Starting a new Implementation

-is just unmaintainable we can start with this now.
 We have an abstraction which we "just" need to implement.
 Please do this test-driven.

-We have an abstraction which we "just" need to implement.
-Please do this test-driven.

 The Verifier knows the legacy Facade and the new code – it also implements the abstraction.
 The Verifier now always calls the Facade wrapping the old code and the new implementation and compares their output.

-librerias como sciencetist ayudan a esto
+Librerias como [sciencetist] ayudan a esto

-5.10.4.5 Step 5: Delete the Old Code
+**Step 5**: Delete the Old Code

-5.10.5 Conclusion

 #### 5.11 Extracting Value Objects

-code smell that is widespread in every codebase I have ever seen and is called "Primitive Obsession".
+The code smell that is widespread in every codebase I have ever seen and is called "Primitive Obsession".

-our example we are missing a DateRange

-allow us to heavily unit-test business logic related to date ranges.
+In our example we are missing a DateRange.
+It'll allow us to heavily unit-test business logic related to date ranges.

-5.12 Refactoring Singleton Usage to get Testable Code
+Refactoring Singleton Usage to get Testable Code

 To make this code testable without the singleton, we can use the lazy initialization pattern.

-Since you would want to use constructor injection for all mandatory dependencies you could also introduce an optional constructor argument,
+Since you would want to use constructor injection for all mandatory dependencies you could also introduce an optional constructor argument.

 ### 6 Architecture

+📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜

 #### 6.1 Why Architecture is Important